cginternals/glbinding/README.md

 #### Generating/Updating the Binding Manually

-The generation scripts for *glbinding* will get maintained within the [khrbinding-generator](https://github.com/cginternals/khrbinding-generator) project.
+The generation scripts for *glbinding* are maintained within the [khrbinding-generator](https://github.com/cginternals/khrbinding-generator) project.

 # Tips for Linking